aadejare/PredictMobilePriceRange/README.md

 keras = 2.3.1
 ```

+## Executing the projects

-Grab data from the data source and run from Jupyter Notebook You can grab a method of running a Jupyter Notebook from Anaconda https://www.anaconda.com/
+Download the data and open a Jupyter Notebook program.
+You can grab a method of running a Jupyter Notebook from Anaconda https://www.anaconda.com/
+From the Juypter Notebook program go to the folder with this notebook and the data in its folder "moble".
+Open the notebook, run and enjoy.

 ## Files